 The species accounts contain a lot of relevant information, squeezed into a compact space.
 Information on whether a bird is common or not is included alongside whether it is found in Peninsula or Bornean Malaysia.
 All known subspecies are listed in the appropriate species accounts, something that has been overlooked in many field guides until now.
 Call descriptions are only given where they are helpful, so that long reams of meaningless text is cut out, leaving more room for information that is useful to birders.
 A short section that highlights confusion species is also very useful indeed.

 For those not already familiar with Lynx Edicions field guides the way that ever-chaning taxonomy is dealt with in the species accounts is excellent.
 Subspecies/potential splits are listed separately under the main heading of the parent species, with potential names should they reach species level or according to other taxonomies.
 In this way the field guide can remain relevant to birders using different taxonomies for their lists as well as into the future as further progress is made in avian classification.

-The species accounts also contain a QR code that takes birders,when they are online, too the species page on eBird which contains photos, calls and other information.
+The species accounts also contain a QR code that takes birders, when they are online, to the species page on eBird.
+These species pages contain photos, calls and other information.

 The addition of species names in Malay is nice as it allows birders to interact with locals if a common language is not shared.
 The index is presented in English with a separate index in Malay and both are logically compiled in alphabetic order depending on the bird’s family name e.g. Woodpecker, Banded, something that some field guides manage to make more confusing than is necessary.

-There is a very short introductory section that deals with Malaysia’s habitats and while birders buy field guides for assistance in identification, it would be nicer if the introduction contained slightly more extensive information.
+There is only a very short introductory section that deals with Malaysia’s birding habitats.
+While birders buy field guides for assistance in identification, it would be nicer if the introduction contained slightly more extensive information.